Perdu/nv14_TAS/README.md

 - extract all ghost information automatically
 - Display J L R info for ghosts.
 Also for previous and next 10 frames
 - Distance from ghost, with a graph across time?
 Not sure if actually useful
+- Sort Readme into several files for better readability
 - TAS the remaining 416 levels ;)

 ## Optimization level